qbeyond/terraform-azurerm-archetype-lib/policy_definitions/update_management/README.md

   - Patch settings updated if needed
   - Maintenance configuration created if needed
   - Configuration Assignment created or updated if needed
+  - Require `Updates Allowed=true`, as deactivating updates is currently not supported

 ## Decisions